 Boston Properties is one of the largest owners and developers of office buildings in the US.
-Class A Office properties, which the REIT defines as centrally-located buildings that are professionally managed and maintained and command upper-tier rental rates, contribute 95% of the firm's revenue.
-The firm also owns 17 office/technical (properties that support office, research and development, laboratory, and other technical uses) properties, one hotel, and four retail properties.
-It also owns three residential buildings, one of which is under construction.
+Its 130 Class A Office properties, which the REIT defines as centrally-located buildings that are professionally managed and maintained and command upper-tier rental rates, contribute about 95% of the firm's revenue.
+The firm also owns some 30 office/technical (properties that support office, research and development, laboratory, and other technical uses) properties, one hotel, and five retail properties (one under construction).
+It also owns three residential buildings.

 The REIT owns stakes in some rather iconic buildings.
 It has a 60% stake in New York's GM Building, which was acquired from the ailing Macklowe Properties for $2.8 billion, a record-setting price for a US office building.
 Boston Properties also owns Times Square Tower in New York, Embarcadero Center in San Francisco, and Metropolitan Square in Washington, DC.

 Notwithstanding its name suggests, New York City is the firm's largest market, contributing nearly 40% of revenue.
 Boston represents about a third, with Washington, DC, and San Francisco, representing about 20% and 10%, respectively.

 The US government is the REIT's largest tenant, occupying 4% of its rented space.
 Citibank and Bank of America each occupy about 2% of space.
 Other high-profile tenants include Genentech, Microsoft, and Google.